-As the parties didn't make any further representations, I don't consider that I need to change the findings that I reached in my provisional decision.
+As the parties didn't make any further representations, aside from Mr S confirming he retired in 2021, I don't consider that I need to change the findings that I reached in my provisional decision and the side letter covering revised redress.
 I have set these out below and adopt them as my findings in this final decision.
-I have decided that Mr H's complaint is within our jurisdiction and should be upheld.
+I have decided that Mr S' complaint should be upheld.